-While some people mourn the end of summer, others can’t wait for sweater weather.
+While some people mourn the end of summer, others can’t wait for fall and the start of sweater weather.
 Host a sweater weather party at your restaurant for Labor Day and preview the flavors of the fall with new seasonal menu items.
 Is it ever too early for pumpkin spice everything?

 Make things festive by holding an ugly sweater contest, serving pumpkin spice customer favorites, and putting up seasonal decorations.
 You’d be surprised how early you’ll be able to find Halloween and Thanksgiving decorations in stores.